Botanical Name: Ludisia discolor

 Height: Foliage can reach 10 inches (25 cm); flower spikes up to 24 in (60 cm)

-Fertilizer: Feed every 2 weeks with orchid fertilizer while plant is growing and flowering.
+Fertilizer: Feed every 2 weeks with orchid fertilizer while jewel orchid is growing and flowering.
+Brown leaf tips are a common sign of too much fertilizer.